-We know how difficult it can be to find support as a man experiencing violence and abuse in an intimate relationship.
-Many men report that:
+We know how difficult it can be to find support as a man experiencing abuse in an intimate relationship.
+We hear from men that:

-- Community resources are limited for male survivors of domestic violence;
+- There are few community resources for male survivors of domestic violence.

-- They are told to “suck it up” or deal with the abuse because they’re a man; or
+- Family members or friends have told them to “suck it up” because they’re a man.

 - They’re not believed when they talk about the abuse they’ve experienced with family, friends, or law enforcement.